Cutler-0Z/octomind/doc/03-configuration.md

 # Default model for all operations (provider:model format)
 model = "openrouter:anthropic/claude-sonnet-4"

+# Custom instructions file name (relative to project root)
+# This file will be automatically loaded as a user message in new sessions
+# Set to empty string to disable: custom_instructions_file_name = ""
+custom_instructions_file_name = "INSTRUCTIONS.md"

 # Performance & Limits
 mcp_response_warning_threshold = 20000
 max_request_tokens_threshold = 20000